15 Nov Meditate

 Meditation is the quintessential training of attention.
 Since attention is like a vacuum cleaner – sucking its contents into your brain through what’s called “experience-dependent neuroplasticity” – getting better control of your attention is the foundation of changing your brain, and thus your life, for the better.

 The research summarized above just scratches the surface of the benefits of meditation.
 It is you saying to the world (and yourself): I’m going to step off the hamster wheel now.
 This time is for me.
-It is a way to center in being rather than doing (what a relief!).
+It is a way to center on being rather than doing (what a relief!).
 And a way to see the mind streaming along, transient and insubstantial, an unreliable basis for lasting happiness, not worth chasing after or struggling with.

 The minutes I spend meditating are usually the best ones of my day.
 They feel like coming home.
 It’s good to be home.

 The best meditation of all is . . . the one you will do.
 So find what you like and will stick with.
-There are tons of books, talks, even videos about meditating, plus great teachers all over the place.
+There are tons of books, talks, and even videos about meditating, plus great teachers all over the place.
 Here I’ll offer a summary.

 Relax.
 Rest.
 Intend to meditate.
 Come into a sense of presence with yourself.
 Know whether you are meditating in relationship to something transcendental (such as in prayer) or not.
 (I’ll describe a “secular” meditation here.)